bareos/bareos/misc/bareos_pam_integration/README.rst

 If this file does not exist, PAM uses the fallback file :file:`/etc/pam.d/other`.

 Often PAM is offered by system services, meaning the calling process has *root* priviliges.
-The Bareos Director on Linux runs as user *bareos*, therefore by default it might not offer all required functionality.
+In contrast, the Bareos Director on Linux runs as user *bareos*, therefore by default it might not offer all required functionality.

 Known Limitations of PAM Modules